pascalwhoop/Angular-Directive-for-jqTree/readme.md

 #####Tree-Expanded attribute
 This attribute takes <code>true</code>, <code>false</code> or  <code>n</code> while n ∈ ℕ and indicates the number of levels to expand on initialization

+#####Tree-Options attribute
+This attribute takes a dictionary of options that will be passed to jQtree (e.g., onCreateLi, saveState, closedIcon, openedIcon, ...).
+List of options is on [jqTree Official Github Page](http://mbraak.github.io/jqTree/#tree-options)

 #####node-selected attribute
 A callback function that takes the argument <code>node</code>.
 The argument is a reference to the node that was selected.
 If this attribute is missing, the tree elements will not be selectable

 #####node-moved attribute
 A callback function that takes the argument <code>move</code>, which contains information about the move. the info is: